davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

   Set the name of the library function used for 32-bit signed division to ``name``.
-  This only affects the name used in the call and inv:call division strategies, and the compiler still expects the same sets of input/output/clobbered registers as if this option were not present.
+  This only affects the name used in the :samp:`call` and :samp:`inv:call` division strategies, and the compiler still expects the same sets of input/output/clobbered registers as if this option were not present.